ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}}
   apply.

-  Scavenger/Bulk: : The application is not interactive.
+  Scavenger: : The application is not interactive.
 It expects to send and/or receive data without any urgency.
 This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
 Transport system implementations that